U-M Emergency Preparedness

 - Monitor local media outlets for updates and all-clears.

-- Hutchins Hall: Follow stairs to the basement.
+- Hutchins Hall: Follow stairs to the basement hallways and other windowless spaces.

 - Jeffries Hall: Follow stairs to the basement.